TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/05_lesson/lesson.md

 Students will be able to...

-* Read and understand longer programs involving loops
+* Read and understand longer programs involving loops.
-* Demonstrate their knowledge of looping, lists, and nested loops/lists
+* Demonstrate their knowledge of looping, lists, and nested loops/lists.
-* Debug programs involving for loops and lists
+* Debug programs involving for loops and lists.

 ## Materials/Preparation

 * [4.05 Slide Deck](https://github.com/TEALSK12/2nd-semester-introduction-to-computer-science/raw/master/units/3_unit/slidedecks/Intro%20Python%204.05%20TEALS.pptx)
 * Quiz (access protected resources by clicking on "Additional Curriculum Materials" on the [TEALS Dashboard][])
-* [Lab - Debugging Practice][] ([printable lab document][]) ([editable lab document][])
+* [Lab - Debugging Practice][] ([docx][]) ([pdf][])
 * [Coding Example][]
-* Read through the quiz, lesson, and lab so that you are familiar with the requirements and can assist students
+* Read through the quiz, lesson, and lab so that you are familiar with the requirements and can assist students.
-* Go through the quiz and create an answer key & scoring rubric
+* Go through the quiz and create an answer key & scoring rubric.

 ## Pacing Guide